python-websockets/websockets/docs/topics/memory.rst

   above the high-water mark, the connection stops reading from the network until it drains under the low-water mark.
 This creates backpressure on the TCP connection.

+  In addition, there is a 256 KiB read buffer for TLS connections, plus 32KiB on Windows.

   There is a write buffer.
 It as controlled by ``write_limit``.
 It behaves like the :mod:`asyncio` implementation described above.